-Course code ME 764/ ME 464 Title of the course Microrobotics Credit Structure L - T - P - Credits 2-1-0-3 Name of the Concerned Discipline Mechanical Engineering Pre-requisite, if any NA Scope of the course The main objective of the course is to focus on the fundamentals of the physical laws that predominate at the micro scale for fabricating small device and bio-inspired microrobots Course Syllabus Scaling laws for designing macro, micro and nano systems: scali laws in fluids, electo-magnetism, thermodynamics, optics and quantu effect.
-Micro-mechanics, design and selection of materials for micro robotics systems, control for surface walkers.
+Course code ME 764/ ME 464 Title of the course Microrobotics Credit Structure L - T - P - Credits 2-1-0-3 Name of the Concerned Discipline Mechanical Engineering Pre-requisite, if any NA Scope of the course The main objective of the course is to focus on the fundamentals of the physical laws that predominate at the micro scale for fabricating small device and bio-inspired microrobots Course Syllabus Scaling laws for designing macro, micro and nano systems: scaling laws in fluids, electo-magnetism, thermodynamics, optics and quantum effect.
+Micro-mechanics, design and selection of materials for micro-robotics systems, control for surface walkers.
 Introduction to different micro-fabrication techniques.
-Micro actuators and micro sensors: micro-fabrication techniques.
-Micro actuators and micro sensors: micro-fabrication techniques.
-Micro actuators and micro sensors: micro-fabrication, piezo electric actuation, shape memory alloy and conductint polymer based actuation, stick slip, comb drive actuator, micro-pump micro engines, magnetic helical micro machines, haptic interface a sensory skin for robotic systems Micro-manipulation: Mechanics micro-manipulation, Atomic force microscope as micro/Nano rob micro manipulation in particle assembly, 3D micro/Nano fiber pullir integrated nano tool carrier, micro-assembly, micro air vehicl (MAVS) and multi robot systems.
-Bio- inspired micro-mechanic Microscale propulsion, locomotion in liquids, modeling of propulsi systems, micro mechanical flying insect, Gecko inspired climbi robots, bio-inspired fibrillar adhesive, lizard inspired water runner rob water strider inspired water walker robot, Magnetic swimming micr robot for bio-medical application, medical micro-robots for endosco and other applications.
-Suggested Books N. Chaillet, S. Regnier, Microrobotics for Micromanipulation, Wiley, IST, 2010, ISBN 978-1-84821-186-5 Y. Bellouard, Microrobotics, methods and applications, CRC Press, 2009, ISBN 9781420061956 Fatikow, Sergej, Rembold, Ulrich, Microsystem technology and microrobotics, Spirnger publication, 2000, ISBN 978-3-662- 03450-7 Ananthasuresh, Micro and Smart Systems: Technology and Modelling, Wiley, 2012, India, ISBN:9780470919392
+Micro actuators and micro sensors: micro force sensors and tactile sensors, Magnetic actuation, electrostatic actuation, piezo electric actuation, shape memory alloy and conducting polymer based actuation, stick slip, comb drive actuator, micro-pumps, micro engines, magnetic helical micro machines, haptic interface and sensory skin for robotic systems Micro-manipulation: Mechanics of micro-manipulation, Atomic force microscope as micro/Nano robot, micro manipulation in particle assembly, 3D micro/Nano fiber pulling, integrated nano tool carrier, micro-assembly, micro air vehicles (MAVS) and multi robot systems.
+Bio- inspired micro-mechanics: Microscale propulsion, locomotion in liquids, modeling of propulsion systems, micro mechanical flying insect, Gecko inspired climbing robots, bio-inspired fibrillar adhesive, lizard inspired water runner robot, water strider inspired water walker robot, Magnetic swimming micro-robot for bio-medical application, medical micro-robots for endoscopy and other applications.
+Suggested Books N. Chaillet, S. Regnier, Microrobotics for Micromanipulation, Wiley, IST, 2010, ISBN 978-1-84821-186-5 Y. Bellouard, Microrobotics, methods and applications, CRC Press, 2009, ISBN 9781420061956 Fatikow, Sergej, Rembold, Ulrich, Microsystem technology and microrobotics, Spirnger publication, 2000, ISBN 978-3-662- 03450-7 4.
+Ananthasuresh, Micro and Smart Systems: Technology and Modelling, Wiley, 2012, India, ISBN:9780470919392

 1. Course Code ME 698

 2. Title of the Course PG Seminar Course

 3. Credit Structure L-T-P-Credits

 0-2-0-2

 4. Name of the Concerned Mechanical Engineering

 Discipline

 5. Pre-requisite, if any None

-6. Course Syllabus In this course a PG student has to present seminar/presentation or a series of presentations on a topic(s) chosen by him/her in consultation with his/her PG Thesis Supervisor/ Faculty Advisor.
-The frequency of seminar/presentation will be decided by the Course Coordinator.
+6. Course Syllabus In this course a PG student has to present seminar/presentation

+or a series of presentations on a topic(s) chosen by him/her in

+consultation with his/her PG Thesis Supervisor/ Faculty Advisor.

+The frequency of seminar/presentation will be decided by the

+Course Coordinator.

-7. Other references Books and research publications in various relevant journals/conference proceeding, etc.
+7. Other references Books and research publications in various relevant

+journals/conference proceeding, etc.

 1. Course Code ME 797 (Autumn Semester)

 ME 798 (Spring Semester)

 2. Title of the Course Seminar Course

 3. Credit Structure L-T-P-Credits

 0-2-0-2

-4. Name of the Mechanical Engineering
+4. Name of the Concerned Mechanical Engineering

-Concerned Discipline
+Discipline

 5. Pre-requisite, if any None

 6. Scope of the Course

 7. Course Syllabus In this course a Ph.D. student has to present seminar/presentation

 or a series of presentations on a topic(s) chosen by him/her in

 consultation with his/her Ph.D.
 Thesis Supervisor/ Faculty Advisor.

 The frequency of seminar/presentation will be decided by the

 Course Coordinator.

 8. Textbook None

 9. Other references Books and research publications in various relevant journals.

-Course Structure of Ph.D.
-Program in Civil Engineering and Syllabi of Courses
+in Civil Engineering and Syllabi of Courses